supervisely-ecosystem/export-to-coco/README.md

 - Supports **instances.json** from **COCO** format
 - Сonverts **Supervisely** polygons, rectangles, bitmaps to **COCO** polygons and bboxes.
-- <div>⚠️ Сonverts annotations without preserving holes.
+- ⚠️ Сonverts annotations without preserving holes.

-  👉 To preserve holes in polygones or export polylines it's best to use  [Export to COCO mask](https://ecosystem.supervise.ly/apps/export-to-coco-mask)</div>
+  👉 To preserve holes in polygones or export polylines it's best to use  [Export to COCO mask](https://ecosystem.supervise.ly/apps/export-to-coco-mask)
 - Backward compatible with [Import COCO](https://github.com/supervisely-ecosystem/import-coco)

 # How to Use